“We’re sold out of Pop Gun War,” the comics retailer told me. “They’re teaching it at Portland State University.”

 Slow Wave was one of the earliest Webcomics, and after twelve years, it’s likely the longest running.
 The weekly strip can be read online or Continue reading

 Theo Ellsworth pulls his book out of a manila envelope and sets it on the table.
 “Officially it went on sale October 6th–the day I came back.”
 Theo has just returned to Portland from the Small Press Expo in Maryland.
 His publisher, Secret Acres, brought him out there for the book release.
 “I also did a reading in Baltimore with Jesse Reklaw and five or six other cartoonists.”

 A performance of sorts, one-panel projected on the wall, Theo read all the voices and used a hand-held recorder to playback sound effects.
 “Before I left New York, I helped my publishers ship pre-orders.”

 He unwraps an autumnal colored scarf and unbuttons his jacket.
 His green T-shirt draws my attention, a print of Sesame Street’s Bert with a third eye.
 Theo wears a groomed beard, short cropped hair.
 His features are delicate and birdlike.

 “I’m going to get some tea,” he says and leaves me with the book.
 The shimmering feathers and plants growing from the characters are the flesh of innervision, emerging from Continue reading

 Standing behind the counter, Chris Onstad and his publicist Jacquelene talk with fans at Portland’s Floating World Comics about “The Great Outdoor Fight.”
 The Great Outdoor Fight?
-There’s posters taped to the counter reproduced from various decades–each marked by the era’s graphic design–and I’m thinking, did these fights happen?
+There are posters taped to the counter reproduced from various decades–each marked by the era’s graphic design–and I’m thinking, did these fights happen?